samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Firearms and Explosives
 -----------------------

-Renaissance-era pistols and muskets appear in the [Player’s Handbook](/sources/dnd/phb-2024).
+Renaissance-era pistols and muskets appear in the [Player's Handbook](/sources/dnd/phb-2024).
 In a campaign involving a crashed spaceship or elements of modern-day Earth, characters might find the items described here.

 ### Firearms